 Beacon is a self-sustaining congregation.
 Our operational budget relies mostly on our annual yard sale, auction fundraising event, and the generous pledges from members and friends of Beacon.
 We do not receive funding from the Unitarian Universalist Association (UUA).
 Last summer, the Beacon congregation passed a budget with total expected income of $155,710 of which $120,010 was from pledges.
 The total estimated income for the previous year was $169,237 of which $131,840 came from pledges.
 The drop was an expected result of the Capital Campaign for our building expansion project.

 A pledge represents a commitment to support the congregation and the financial health of Beacon.
 It is not a legal commitment, but more of a moral obligation to fulfill one’s pledge.
 Members and friends will be given an opportunity to complete the attached Annual Pledge Form.
-Beacon has a mission and it relies on having the funds to meet the budgeted expenditures to achieve the goals set by the congregation.
+Beacon has a mission and it relies on having the funds to meet the budgeted expenditures to achieve those goals set by the congregation.
 The annual budget supports goals in four areas.

 - We are fortunate to own our building here in historic Flagstaff, rent free and without a mortgage.
 However, like any other home, ours requires utilities, insurance, upgrades, and ongoing maintenance to meet our needs.

 - In addition to our facilities, we require professional services to minister, manage programs, and outreach that meet the needs of the congregation.